-Ecological surveys were carried out within and surrounding the proposed development site in August 2023 and January 2024.
+Ecological surveys were carried out within and surrounding the proposed development site in January 2024.
 Surveys included those for mammals, invertebrates, birds, bats, habitats and invasive species.
 An extensive desktop survey was carried out which used available data from suitable sources which included online databases (e.g. National Parks and Wildlife Service and National Biodiversity Data Centre).

-Habitat types recorded were typical of abandoned agricultural lands and are common in Co.
+Habitat types recorded were typical of arable land areas that are common in Co.
 Louth.
 No habitats listed in Annex I of the Habitats Directive were noted.
-No habitats of higher than High Local ecological value were found with the proposed development site or in the surrounding area
+No habitats of higher than High Local ecological value were found with the proposed development site.

 No ecologically sensitive habitats were noted within the proposed development site.
-The development will not result in the loss of internationally, nationally, or regionally important habitat areas.
+The development will not result in the loss of an internationally, nationally, regionally important habitat areas.

 No protected mammal species were found to occur within or surrounding the proposed development area.
-It is unlikely that any protected mammal species will be impacted as a result of the construction and operation of this residential development.
+It is unlikely that any protected mammal species will be impacted upon as a result of the construction and operation of this residential development.